 - Submucous space of anal canal: It is located above the white line of Hilton between the mucous membrane and the internal anal sphincter, and includes internal rectal venous plexus.

-The upper part of anal canal is provided by the superior rectal artery and the lower part of anal canal is provided by the inferior rectal artery.
+The upper part of anal canal is supplied by the superior rectal artery and the lower part of anal canal is supplied by the inferior rectal artery.